MaciejCzupyt/debug-dungeon-backend/README.md

 # Debug Dungeon

-> Database of educational mini-projects.
+> The backend of a project for listing, creating and commenting on educational programming mini-projects.

 TODO: add screenshots from the index view and projects details view